emu-russia/Patterns/UserManual/patterns_english.md

 ## Purpose

-With this tool you can quickly match standard cells from original image against pattern library and export it as TXT file.
+With this tool you can quickly match standard cells from original image against pattern library and export it as XML file.

 But the utility also may be used for any other similar purposes (Maya glyphs e.g.).